Intermediate Relation Size Bounds for Select-Project-Join-Union Query Plans

 \section{Introduction}

-Modern database systems capable of evaluating queries of the standard query language SQL typically have, as a key component, a query optimizer that synthesizes execution plans consisting of basic operations from a relational algebra; techniques for estimating and comparing the costs of evaluating such plans are considered central in the study of databases~\cite[Chapter 6]{AbiteboulHullVianu95-foundationsdatabases}.
+{\bf Background and motivation.} Modern database systems capable of evaluating queries of the standard query language SQL typically have, as a key component, a query optimizer that synthesizes execution plans consisting of basic operations from a relational algebra; techniques for estimating and comparing the costs of evaluating such plans are considered central in the study of databases~\cite[Chapter 6]{AbiteboulHullVianu95-foundationsdatabases}.
 In this article, we study a basic measure of execution plans: the \emph{intermediate size}, by which we mean the maximum size over all intermediate relations computed during a query's execution, relative to a database.
 We view this as a natural and fundamental measure: the intermediate size gives an obvious lower bound on the amount of time needed to execute a plan, for algorithms that explicitly materialize all intermediate relations; and, it characterizes the amount of space needed to store the results of all such intermediate relations.

 We study this size measure in an asymptotic setting, as a function of the maximum relation size~$M_\reld$ of a database $\reld$.
 We say that a plan has \emph{intermediate degree} $d$ when $d \geq 0$ and there exists a degree $d$ polynomial upper bounding the plan's intermediate size, as a function of $M_{\reld}$, but no lower degree polynomial provides such a bound.
-We study this measure for SPJ query plans, which allow \emph{select}, \emph{project}, and \emph{join} as operations on relations.
+We study this measure for SPJU query plans, which allow \emph{select}, \emph{project}, \emph{join} and \emph{union} as operations on relations.